 They also added that one way to start to achieve these four was to create a four-day workweek.
 They ended their presentations with a question about whether neoliberalism was just in crisis or had already broken down completely, and indicated that it was not completely knowable at this moment, but that it had probably broken down completely.

 Then it was Badiou’s turn to critique these arguments as laid out in their newly issued book.
-What struck me right away was the humanity of Badiou’s response.
-His humane consideration of the subjects of the proposals at hand.
+What struck me right away was the humanity of Badiou’s response, his consideration of the human subjects of the proposals at hand.

 While he agreed with some of the Srnicek and Williams critiques of neoliberalism and ideas, he was deeply critical of the starting point of their argument and proposals.